cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 * calculating systematic uncertainties at the event and object level,
 * filling all the information into histograms that get aggregated and ultimately returned to us by coffea

 In the `coffeaAnalysis_ttbarljets.py` in your copy of the repository you will find the definition of our **Processor**.
-It is buil as a python class, which nicely encapsulates it and, as advertised, becomes independent of the *executor*.
+It is built as a python class, which nicely encapsulates it and, as advertised, becomes independent of the *executor*.

 >
 > Inspect it briefly, you will recognize the basic ingredients that we already explored.
 The only difference is that it has been modified so it allows for additional features like running over different **processes** and/or **variations** of them and filling in corresponding histograms.